 Tiering: HUD requires CoCs to rank projects that are subject to competition into two tiers, which are financial thresholds.
-Tier 1 is 100% of the ARD amount minus the ARD amount for YHDP renewal or replacement projects.
-Tier 2 is the difference between Tier 1 and the maximum possible amount of CoC bonus funds.
+Tier 1 is 95% of the ARD amount, or \$3,594,705.
+Tier 2 is the difference between Tier 1 and the maximum possible amount of renewal, reallocation, and CoC bonus funds.
 (Note DV bonus project amounts don't add to the Tier 2 amount, but they must be ranked and tiered (more about that below).
-YHDP renewal or replacement projects and CoC planning grant projects are non-competitive and therefore do not need to be ranked or tiered.
+YHDP renewal or replacement projects and CoC planning grant projects are noncompetitive and therefore do not need to be ranked or tiered.
 In summary: